ohthehugemanatee/homenet-documentation/nextcloud.md

 * Plex, nextcloud (and its mariadb), ouroburos, and organizr run in containers, thanks to https://github.com/GhostWriters/DockSTARTer
 * Requires hand installation of macfanctld through apt-get.
 I also lowered the default temperature thresholds to run a bit cooler.
 * I wrote a script to adjust the screen backlight, at /usr/local/bin/brightness . tldr: `brightness up` and `brightness down`
+* Everything configured through dockstarter lives in `~/.docker` .
+So a nightly crontab backs that directory up to `/mnt/storage/docker/nextcloud/` shortly before the offsite backup starts.

 TODO
 ---